 - Keep your child's nails short and clean, and wash his hands before he holds or eats food.

-- Tell other family members to always wash their hands before and after taking care of your child.
+- Tell other family members to always wash their hands before and after they take care of your child.

-- Wash your hands after changing your child's diapers or helping him in the bathroom.
+- Wash your hands after you change your child's diapers or help him in the bathroom.

 - Your child has a decreased appetite.

 - Your child's anus becomes red and painful.